-At the end of your first year of study in the program, you will be awarded a Certificate of Spirituality and Social Change (CSSC).
-In the first year, the focus of the foundational courses for the CSSC provides a cohort experience in the foundational and required courses, while emphasizing ongoing personal change and transformation.
+At the end of your first year of study in the program, you will be awarded a Certificate of Spirituality and Social Change (CSSC) or a Certificate in Sexuality and Religion (CSR).
+In the first year, the focus of the foundational courses for the CSSC/CSR provides a cohort experience in the foundational and required courses, while emphasizing ongoing personal change and transformation.
+Students may only receive one of the other of these certificates.

 At the end of the second year, you will complete the Master of Arts in Social Transformation.
 The second year's courses are oriented towards theological and practical formation, equipping students to think critically about socio-political dynamics to reflect constructively on the role played by religion and theological traditions in movements for social change.